-Make up and Late Assignment/exam/quiz policy: As a general rule, make-ups or late submissions will NOT be offered or accepted for any missed assignments/exams/quizzes.
-Late submissions or make-ups may be accepted/administered only in extra-ordinary circumstances such as an excused official university activity, a severe illness, or a dire emergency.
+Make up and Late Assignment/exam/quiz policy:

+As a general rule, make-ups or late submissions will NOT be offered or accepted for any missed assignments/exams/quizzes.
+Late submissions or make-ups may be accepted/administered only in extraordinary circumstances such as an excused official university activity, a severe illness, or a dire emergency.
 However, you must provide comprehensive documentation either before or within a few days of the missed assignment/quiz/exam.

-Class conduct and civility code: Everyone in class is expected to follow all rules in the student handbook, as well as common courtesy during classroom lectures and discussions in class and online, including the following:
+Class conduct and civility code: Modify based on your course.
+Brief description of expected class conduct.
+May link to Student Handbook or Student Code of Conduct policies Everyone in class is expected to follow all rules in the student handbook, as well as common courtesy during classroom lectures and discussions in class and online, including the following:

-- 1. Attendance may be taken at the beginning or the end of the class. - 2.
+- 1. Attendance may be taken by an appropriate method by the instructor. - 2.
 It is the students' responsibility to obtain and be able to use the required materials and software for this class. - 3.
 Student must retain copies of all assignments and graded work for verification purposes and provide it to the instructor, if necessary.
 Keep own copies of all computer files and e-mails till final grade is received. - 4.
 Talking while the instructor is lecturing is extremely disruptive and discourteous to the instructor and other students. - 5.
 Using computers or phones (except for a valid urgent need) during class for a purpose not related to class is disruptive.
-All cell phones and gadgets should be turned OFF and headphones removed. - 6.
-For any questions about the exams and assignments, a student should contact the instructor, well in advance of the day they are due, so the instructor may have enough time to provide feedback. - 7.
-All communications will be via e-mail communications to the Texas A&M University e-mail account, and students are expected to use their school provided email account.
-The instructor will reply to a student e-mail messages and voice messages within 24 hours during week days (Monday-Friday). - 8.
-All assignment submissions must be uploaded to Blackboard by the due date and time.
-Submission window may close or marked late, even if late by one second.
+All cell phones and gadgets should be turned OFF. - 6.
+For any questions about the exams and assignments, a student should contact the instructor, well in advance of the day they are due, so the instructor may have enough time to provide feedback.

+- 7. All communications will be via e-mail communications to the Texas A&M University e-mail account, and students are expected to use their school provided email account.
+The instructor will reply to a student e-mail messages and voice messages within 2 business days (Monday-Friday). - 8.
+All assignment submissions must be uploaded as instructed by the due date and time.
+Submission window may close or be marked late, even if late by one second.